Treatment for Anxiety in Dubai

 Categories of Anxiety Disorsers

-Fear is the emotional response to real or perceived imminent threat, whereas anxiety is anticipation of future threat.
-Obviously, these two states overlap, but they also differ.
-Fears are associated with surges of autonomic arousal necessary for fight or flight reaction.
+Fear is the emotional response to a real or perceived imminent threat, whereas anxiety is the anticipation of a future threat.
+Obviously, these two states overlap but also differ.
+Fears are associated with surges of autonomic arousal necessary for a fight or flight reaction.
 Anxiety is more often associated with muscle tension and vigilance in preparation for future danger and cautious or avoidant behaviours.
 Sometimes the level of fear or anxiety is reduced by pervasive avoidance behaviours.

-Below we list the distinc categories of anxiety disorders.
-In this article we describe more profoundly only the generalized anxiety disorder.
+Below we list the distinct categories of anxiety disorders.
+In this article, we describe more profoundly only the generalised anxiety disorder.

 Panic Attacks and Panic Disorder

-Panic Attacks are abrupt surges of intense fear associated with physical discomfort.
-A panic attack reachs its peak within minutes and last usually few minuets to half an hour and occurs for no apparent reason.
+Panic attacks are abrupt surges of intense fear associated with physical discomfort.
+A panic attack reaches its peak within minutes and lasts usually a few minutes to half an hour and occurs for no apparent reason.

 Panic disorder involves repeated panic attacks, causing intense physical and emotional distress.
 Symptoms can be so severe that people may think they’re having a heart attack.
 Panic attacks can be triggered or happen unexpectedly.
 Panic disorder usually begins around ages 20-24 and can coexist with other disorders, like depression or PTSD.